-Loaded Nachos used to be one of those things I missed the most after going vegan.
-I wanted that gooey, tangy, slightly spicy cheese sauce—without mystery powders, thickeners or overly processed stuff.
-So I started playing with cashews and jalapeños, and this dairy free queso dip sauce little gem was born.
+Loaded nachos used to be one of the things I missed most after going vegan.
+I wanted that gooey, tangy, slightly spicy, vegan cheese sauce without mystery powders, thickeners, or overly processed ingredients.
+So I started playing with cashews and jalapeños, and this creamy vegan queso dip was born.

 Since going vegan over six years ago, Mexican and Mexican-inspired food has always had my heart.
-I love a cheeky taco night—we pile all the fixings in the middle of the table tapas-style, and it’s just the nicest way to share dinner.
+I love taco night, we pile all the fixings in the middle of the table tapas-style, and it's just the nicest way to share dinner.

 This sauce is SO quick to whip up - It's become a total go-to in our house.
 I pour it over roasted cauliflower, dip sweet potato fries in it, and I eat it as a dip with tortilla chips, in wraps, even in a burger.
 The best part?
 It uses pantry ingredients I always have on hand.
 Big win.